 He walked through valleys, up mountains, across plateaus and along coastlines.
 He walked through cities of well over a million people, followed by sparsely-populated areas where he did not see anyone for days.

 Me: In the current times, we have fast cars and planes that take us hundreds of miles in an hour.
 Why did you hike and trek across Turkey?

 Matt – The answer is simple – To put my life where my mouth is.

 In 2003 I met a woman on an airplane to Hong Kong.
 We dated and then moved to her hometown of Istanbul, where we got married.
 We lived in Turkey for 6 years, but in 2009 things unraveled and I came back home to the US.

 When I came back to the US, people kept asking me about the differences I had seen in Turkey.
 Political differences, religious differences, cultural differences, gender differences, just about every kind of difference you could think of.

 However, I really wanted to tell them about how people are just the same.
 Living in Turkey had reminded me of this but human nature forces us to focus on the differences.
 It makes us more afraid of each other than we need to be.

 I do not want to talk about this theory and not back it up with proof.
 If the similarities are so profound, I should be able to walk, alone and unprotected, across the country.
-Then, at the end of the trip, I will write four books detailing my journey across Turkey.
+I will write four books detailing my journey across Turkey.